 Setting up an OKR is not something that is done in the privacy of your cubicle, or only by the higher-ups of your organization.

 OKRs involve everybody and are not private.
 How can you expect an employee to align themselves with an organization’s goals if they do not know what the organization’s goals are?
 And how can an employee figure out they need to collaborate with another colleague if they do not know what the colleague’s goals are?

 Knowing about an organization’s goals, objectives, and key results and how an employee fits into the grand scheme of things gives everybody a clearer idea about the big picture, and how they fit into the big picture.
 Once they know what role they play in an organization, employees find it much easier to meet goals and objectives.
 And that of course, leads to key results being met!

 This point is an offshoot of the above one.
 When there’s an objective with measurable key results to be met, employees are able to streamline their efforts and focus on achieving results that matter to the objective.
 They learn to prioritize some tasks over others and in essence separate the wheat from the chaff.
 This ensures that employees spend their time and efforts productively.

 Establishes Markers and Indicators of Success

 Having objectives and measurable indicators redefines the notions of success.
-Success more often than not tends to be measured by the end result.
-This isn’t to say that this method of determining success is wrong.
-However, it is one-dimensional and it does not take into account a lot of other factors such as the methods implemented in order to be successful.
-Or the skillsets, dedication and hardwork involved.
-OKRs on the other hand redefine the meaning of success and the measurability of goals.
+Success more often than not is measured by the end result.
+Not that this method of determining success is wrong.
+However, it is one-dimensional, and it does not consider a lot of other factors such as the methods implemented in order to be successful.
+Or the skill sets, dedication, and hard work involved.
+OKRs, on the other hand, redefine the meaning of success and the measurability of goals.

 What do you think of OKRs?
 Do you feel like an organization can do without them?
 Or do you think they are integral to an organization’s growth and success?
 Share your opinions with us!

 Want to improve employee engagement at your organization?
-Request a demo today to found out how Engagedly can help!
+Request a demo today to find out how Engagedly can help!